Member badges are the colored boxes displayed to the right next to a person’s name in comments, or beneath the name on a

-Full members have paid for a full membership of the Stitch Community, with either a Community, Community Plus or Community Manager membership.
+Full members have paid for a full membership of the Stitch Community, with either a Community Basic, Community Standard or Community Manager membership.
 Full members get access to all aspects of the community, can come to members-only events and activities, create groups, suggest events, and more.